An Ensemble Learning Framework for Vehicle Trajectory Prediction in Interactive Scenarios: Experiments

 \subsubsection{Experimental Results}

 Table \ref{results_rmse} shows the comparisons of RMSE over the prediction horizon in the first experiment.
+The RMSE values of baselines are results from \cite{deo2018convolutional, messaoud2019non}.
+Results of IETP-CS-M and IETP-CS are average results of all ensemble learners.
 Experimental results show that IETP-CS has the lowest RMSE over the prediction horizon compared to all models.
 Results also show that IETP-CS and IETP-CS-M decrease the RMSE compared to the individual CS-LSTM and CS-LSTM-M. Fig. \ref{scatters} shows the detailed comparisons of RMSE and NLL in the second experiment.
-The dot markers in Fig. \ref{scatters} represent the performance of twenty base learners (CS-LSTM-M), and the star markers with lines represent the performance of twenty ensemble learners (IETP-CS-M).
+The dot markers in Fig. \ref{scatters} represent the performance of base learners (CS-LSTM-M), and the triangle markers with lines represent the performance of ensemble learners (IETP-CS-M).
+It should be explained that the $n^{th}$ base learner is the individual base learner trained on the $n^{th}$ sampling set.
+And the $n^{th}$ ensemble learner is built by assembling $n$ base learner (from the $1^{st}$ to the $n^{th}$).
 It can be found that ensemble learners have lower RMSE and NLL most of the time.
 These results show that IETP improves the predicting accuracy of base learners.

-Fig. \ref{var} shows the variance of the RMSE and NLL from twenty base learners (CS-LSTM-M) and twenty ensemble learners (IETP-CS-M) in the second experiment.
-As shown in Fig. \ref{var}, base learners have a higher variance of the RMSE and NLL than ensemble learners over the whole prediction horizon.
+Fig. \ref{var} shows the variance of the RMSE and NLL from 20 base learners (CS-LSTM-M) and 20 ensemble learners (IETP-CS-M) in the second experiment.
+As shown in Fig. \ref{var}, base learners have a higher variance of the RMSE and NLL than ensemble learners.
 Moreover, the RMSE and NLL are decreased significantly by applying the ensemble learning approach, especially when the prediction horizon extends further.
 For example, at the 4s, the variance of RMSE and NLL are decreased by 98\% and 87\%.
 And at the 5s, RMSE and NLL are reduced by 97\% and 88\%, respectively.
 These results can also be found intuitively in Fig. \ref{scatters}.
 As shown in Fig. \ref{scatters}, the performance of base learners varies wider than the ensemble learners among 20 groups of testing.
 Moreover, the gap between the best and the worst performance of base learners can be enormous.
 For example, at the 5s, the gap between the highest and the lowest RMSE of base learners is 1.56 m.
 In comparison, the largest gap of ensemble learners is 0.23 m.
 These results show that IETP has a more stable performance than base learners.
-And it is not a trivial characteristic of predictors, since unstable performance means high risks to make predictions with low accuracy.